jaspervanderheide/Dutch-Travel-Advices/README.md

 * Borders

 ### Japan
-* A small area near Fukushima should be red.
+* _(01/01/2020-now)_ A small area near Fukushima should be red.
-* I'm not entirely sure when it switched from green to yellow in February/March.
+* _(??-??)_ I'm not entirely sure when it switched from green to yellow in February/March.

 ### Lebanon
-* The map is very colorful, which could not completely be mirrored.
+* _(01/01/2020-now)_ The map is very colorful, which could not completely be mirrored.

 ### Libia
 * Lot of provinces have different colors within one.
-* I don't have the city information from before 20 February.
+* _(01/01/2020-20/02/2020)_ I don't have the city information from this period.

+### Macau
+* _(01/01/2020-now)_ Macau is also included in the China map.
+However, I try to follow the Macau map.

 ### Malaysia
-* Sabah is partly yellow and orange.
+* _(01/01/2020-15/03/2020)_ Sabah was partly yellow and orange, besides the green which it was colored.

 ### Marocco
-* Some cities (including El Hoceima) do not appear in the natural earth dataset, but have a yellow travel advice.
+* _(01/01/2020-13/03/2020)_ Some cities (including El Hoceima) do not appear in the natural earth dataset, but had a yellow travel advice.

 ### Mexico
 * The border between US and Mexico is not in the world map (except for some cities)